-1 course 4 credits - HIST 490 Capstone Research Seminar (4)
+- HIST 490 Capstone Research Seminar (4)

 Students who minor in history complete three foundation courses in World History and American History as well as at least four elective courses.
-History minors also complete HIST 290, Theories and Methods.
-The critical thinking and research skills developed in the History minor complements any number of major programs in the humanities as well as the natural and social sciences and prepares students for a wide range of careers.
+History minors also complete HIST 290.
+Theories and Methods.
+The critical thinking and research skills developed in the History minor complement any number of major programs in the humanities as well as the natural and social sciences and prepare students for a wide range of careers.
 Students minoring in history must complete the following requirements, usually in the sequence outlined.